rajendrasatpute/healthstatsfree-tnc/index.md

-## Welcome to Health Stats App!
+## Welcome to My Health Stats App!

-These terms and conditions outline the rules and regulations for the use of "Health Stats App - Free".
+These terms and conditions outline the rules and regulations for the use of "My Health Stats - Free - No Ads".

-This document was last updated on May 10, 2021
+This document was last updated on May 19, 2021

 The following terminology applies to these Terms and Conditions:
-“User”, “You” and “Your” refers to you, the person using "Health Stats App - Free".
+“User”, “You” and “Your” refers to you, the person using "My Health Stats - Free - No Ads".
-“Developer” refers to the developer of the "Health Stats App - Free".
+“Developer” refers to the developer of the "My Health Stats - Free - No Ads".
-“This app” refers to the "Health Stats App - Free" and related products or services.
+“This app” refers to the "My Health Stats - Free - No Ads" and related products or services.
 Any use of the above terminology or other words in the singular, plural, capitalisation and/or he/she or they, are taken as interchangeable and therefore as referring to same.

 ### Acceptance of these terms